Office for Persons with Disabilities & Special Needs

 The Union County Office for Persons with Disabilities & Special Needs (OPDSN) is a valuable resource for individuals of all abilities and ages in the local community.
 The office offers a range of social and recreational opportunities to help individuals with disabilities connect with others and engage in meaningful activities.

-From elementary school children to senior adults, the office provides inclusive programming that caters to the unique needs and interests of each individual.
+From elementary school children to senior adults, the office provides programs and events that cater to the unique needs and interests of each individual.
 In addition to these activities, the office offers information and referral services to connect individuals and families with community resources such as rental and utility assistance, entitlements, accessibility issues, and transition services.
-The office is committed to promoting inclusivity, accessibility, and independence for individuals with disabilities, and to helping them achieve their full potential in all aspects of life.
+The office is committed to promote accessibility, independence, and community integration for individuals with disabilities, and to help them achieve their full potential in all aspects of life.

 Contact: